Skip to main content

 And Kelce’s lower ceiling is reflected in his new late Round 3, early Round 4 ADP.
 Therefore, I don’t think Kelce will be a bust in 2024, especially with the TD potential he has attached to Patrick Mahomes.
 Kelce finished second in red zone targets last season and first in expected receiving TDs (9.4).
 He only scored 5 TDs during the regular season, four of which came in Weeks 1-7.

 If Kelce’s role is limited in any capacity during the regular season, it probably won’t be in the red zone, where he sees his snap reduction.
-And I’d imagine his production is more front-loaded, with Rashee Rice potentially suspended to start the season.
+What no longer works in his favor is that there likley won’t be a Rashee Rice suspension to start the season, making it harder for him to produce from the get-go.

 David Njoku (TE – CLE)